kaylezy/alx-pre_course/0x01-git/REAME.md

-Adding a directory in the repo
+Adding a directory in the README repo